 - Before a batch is released or distributed, written procedures should be established to review and approve records.

-- Deviations, investigations, and OOS report should be reviewed as part of batch record review prior to batch release.
+- Deviations, investigations, and OOS reports should be reviewed as part of batch record review prior to batch release.

 Production and Process Controls

-- Weight measurement for raw material should not alter the quality of the material and measuring instruments should be checked for their accuracy and calibration.
+- Weight measurements for raw material should not alter the quality of the material and measuring instruments should be checked for their accuracy and calibration.

-- Materials should be identified with the name or item code, control number, quantity, and retest dates as appropriate.
+- Materials should be identified with the name, item code, control number, quantity, and retest dates as appropriate.

 - If the actual yield does not meet the expectations, the deviation should be initiated and investigated to determine the potential impact on the quality of the batch.